Dropsource/api-starter/README.md

-# api-starter
+# API Starter
-Start learning how to build an API by adding an endpoint to the starter project.
+Learn how to build an API by adding an endpoint to the starter project.